 - In most areas, you will also want your dog to be vaccinated for leptospirosis.
 This is a bacterial infection that is spread by wildlife through their urine.
 The disease is acquired by licking/eating grass or drinking water (river, lake, pond, etc) where the wildlife has urinated.
 This infection can cause liver and kidney failure in your dog but it is also zoonotic which means you can get it from your dog too!

 - While not an issue in Colorado, you may want to also consider the Lyme vaccine if you are going out of state.

 - We recommend year-round heartworm prevention for ALL dogs.
 You should definitely ensure your dog is on prevention if hiking or camping.

 - You should also consider flea and tick prevention – give it at least 24 hours before going on your trip!

 Controlling Your Dog

-- Make sure you have a good fitting collar or harness that will not slip off if your dog pulls or backs up.
+- Make sure you have a good-fitting collar or harness that will not slip off if your dog pulls or backs up.
 You should also have a short leash to keep your pet near you.
 Long leashes or retractable leashes are not recommended; they will make it harder to pull your dog near you if needed.
-Leashing your dog will also help prevent them from wondering off into areas off the trail where she shouldn’t be.
+Leashing your dog will also help prevent them from wandering off into areas off the trail where it shouldn’t be.

-- Give your kiddo a quick check to ensure there are no problems.
+Give your kiddo a quick check to ensure there are no problems.
 If you notice any problems get her in to see a veterinarian for further care.
-Common areas/problems: